pulpbill/Kubernetes/README.md

 ### Useful commands:

-Create a resource from file (or STDIN):
+Create an object from file (or STDIN):
 ```
 kubectl create -f myfile.yaml
 ```
-Apply a configuration to a resource (will create if it doesn't exists):
+Apply a configuration to an object (will create if it doesn't exists):
 ```
 kubectl apply -f myfile.yaml
 ```